 - Shadow Program, matching you with an alum for a day in the workplace.

-- Campus recruiting program including the Bryant Career Connection - a job board for both internships and full-time opportunities.
+- Campus recruiting program including the Bryant Career Connection - a student job board for both internships and full-time opportunities.

 - Three annual Career Fairs with more than 150 employers attending.

 - Specialized programs, company site visits, and alumni connections.